 Course materials: The Geometer’s Sketchpad software; online readings from a variety of sources

-Standards met: These courses exceed the Minnesota 2007 Math Standards for Grades 9-11.
+Standards Covered: These courses exceed the Minnesota 2007 Math Standards for Grades 9-11.

 Honors Opportunity: Yes